Pelosi expected to visit Taiwan, Taiwanese and US officials say – KION546

 “As for what measures, if she dares to go, then let’s wait and see,” Zhao added.

+Blinken said that such a visit has precedent, noting past speakers and members of Congress have visited Taiwan.

+“And so if the speaker does decide to visit and China tries to create some kind of crisis or otherwise escalate tensions, that would be entirely on Beijing,” Blinken said.
+“We are looking for them, in the event she decides to visit, to act responsibly and not to engage in in any escalation going forward.”

-National Security Council coordinator for strategic communications John Kirby said Monday that the Biden administration will support Pelosi on a trip to Taiwan.
+National Security Council coordinator for strategic communications John Kirby earlier on Monday that the Biden administration will support Pelosi on a trip to Taiwan.

 “We want to make sure that when she travels overseas, she can do so safely and securely and we’re going to make sure of that.
 There is no reason for the Chinese rhetoric.
 There is no reason for any actions to be taken.
 It is not uncommon for congressional leaders to travel to Taiwan,” Kirby told CNN’s Brianna Keilar on “New Day.”